 - Except for being a resident of the City of Caribou, there are no additional required qualifications to serve on the Planning Board.
 However, members of the City Council and their spouses are not able to serve on the Planning Board.

 - You should be civic minded and genuinely interested in growth and development issues.

 - You must be able to learn basic zoning concepts, visualize spatial relationships, and understand technical problems.

 - You should be able to assemble information from both written and oral testimony and apply it to the making of meaningful recommendations that are based upon adopted plans, ordinances, required findings of fact and established polices, and not upon personal values.

 - Deliberation takes place during the meeting and in front of the applicant.
 You should not be easily intimidated, and should be a willing participant in the discussion of each case.

 - Objectivity is important.
 You should have an ability to listen to opposing views and still keep a clear focus on where the real public interest lies, what is not only within the law but also really fair, and the ability to distinguish between fact and opinion.

 - You should be energetic and outgoing, not afraid to speak out, and be able to express yourself clearly and concisely in public.

 - Members are expected to attend all scheduled meetings.
-Meetings are scheduled monthly on the first Wednesday of the month, and generally last about one and one half hours, but can occasionally be two hours long or longer due to the number or complexity of cases.
+Meetings are scheduled monthly on the second Thursday of the month (beginning May 11, 2017), and generally last about one and one half hours, but can occasionally be two hours long or longer due to the number or complexity of cases.
 On occasion a special meeting may be necessary.